-To reduce the development of drug-resistant bacteria and maintain the effectiveness of minocycline hydrochloride tablets, USP and other antibacterial drugs, minocycline hydrochloride tablets, USP should be used only to treat or prevent infections that are proven or strongly suspected to be caused by bacteria.
+To reduce the development of drug-resistant bacteria and maintain the effectiveness of minocycline hydrochloride capsules and other antibacterial drugs, minocycline hydrochloride capsules should be used only to treat or prevent infections that are proven or strongly suspected to be caused by bacteria.

 Minocycline Capsules Description

-Each Minocycline hydrochloride capsule, USP for oral administration, contains minocycline hydrochloride, USP equivalent to 50 mg, 75 mg or 100 mg of minocycline.
-In addition, each capsule contains the following inactive ingredients: corn starch and magnesium sterate.
+Each Minocycline Hydrochloride Capsule, USP for oral administration, contains the equivalent of 50 mg, 75 mg, or 100 mg of minocycline.
+In addition each capsule contains the following inactive ingredients: magnesium stearate and starch (corn).

-The 75 mg and 100 mg capsule shells also contain black iron oxide.
+The 100 mg capsule shell also contains black iron oxide.

 Minocycline Capsules - Clinical Pharmacology

-Following a single dose of two minocycline hydrochloride 100 mg capsules administered to 18 normal fasting adult volunteers, maximum serum concentrations were attained in 1 to 4 hours (average 2.1 hours) and ranged from 2.1 to 5.1 mcg/mL (average 3.5 mcg/mL).
+Following a single dose of two 100 mg capsules of minocycline HCl administered to 18 normal fasting adult volunteers, maximum serum concentrations were attained in 1 to 4 hours (average 2.1 hours) and ranged from 2.1 to 5.1 mcg/mL (average 3.5 mcg/mL).
 The serum half-life in the normal volunteers ranged from 11.1 to 22.1 hours (average 15.5 hours).

 In previous studies with other minocycline dosage forms, the minocycline serum half-life ranged from 11 to 16 hours in 7 patients with hepatic dysfunction, and from 18 to 69 hours in 5 patients with renal dysfunction.
 The urinary and fecal recovery of minocycline when administered to 12 normal volunteers was one-half to one-third that of other tetracyclines.